Chefs Assistant I Certificate

 Outside of the Classroom

-In addition to standard coursework, you have the opportunity to work in the Tartan Bistro, our student-run restaurant, and Sweet Scots, our student-run bakery.
+In addition to standard coursework, you have the opportunity to enroll in a working classroom via Tartan Bistro, our student-run restaurant, and Sweet Scots, our student-run bakery.
+With department chair permission, you may also apply to be paid interns in either the student-run bakery or restaurant.

 Additional information: